AprilJoyGamboa/Records_app/README.md

 Random selection of FK should be from PK of reference table Set max value for datelog (future dates are not allowed)

+- I made another respiratory for crud activity (Crud_Activity-CodeSession) but i did cloned it to this respiratory.

 # April Joy Gamboa
 # Desierre Lofranco